Current Flood Risk

 The figure below illustrates the main components that contribute to coastal flooding during a storm event.
 Historical events have shown that flood risk due to still water levels (SWL) alone is limited within Stonehaven and Cowie, with wave overtopping being the primary mechanism that results in coastal inundation.

-The modelling has been calibrated against anecdotal evidence from the December 2012 event.
+The modelling was calibrated against anecdotal evidence from the December 2012 event.
 These modelled flood outlines are presented below along with those for the 2 and 200 year present day and climate change events.
 A link to the Interim Modelling Report is also provided; this provides full details of the modelling undertaken.